catmaid/CATMAID/API_CHANGELOG.md

 `POST /{project_id}/node/list`:

-- Edition times of nodes and connectors are now returned as well.
+- Edition times of nodes and connectors-links are now returned, too.
+Therefore some array indices changed.

 - Link and connector types are now returned in a more general fashion.
 Instead of providing four different arrays for pre, post, gap-junction and other